bekk/bekk-christmas/post/security/merry-christmas-1.md

 ## 2. Take control of your data

-Often, the data you have is what makes your application an attractive target to attack. know, the less tempting it will be to attack you.
-Take a step back and consider, is the data I have something I really need.
-And, needing the data now does not mean that you need to keep it forever.
-Perform an analysis of what data you have and where it flows.
-In that way, it may be easier to identify vulnerabilities in where the data flows.
-Often it is the data you have that makes you an attractive target to attack.
+Often, the data you have is what makes your application an attractive target to attack.
+The less you know, the less tempting it will be to attack you.
+Take a step back and consider, is this data something I really need?
+And, even if you need it now you probably not need to keep it forever.
+Do an analysis of what data you actually have, where it is stored, and where it flows.
+Then, it may be easier to identify vulnerabilities and take qualified decisions.

 ## 3. Never trust input